 Similar to green, brown is a natural color often derived and most associated with nature.
 Tieing browns into a space can instill a sense of warmth, comfort, and stability.
 Darker, more raw browns, like umber and pecan tones, can add a richness to a room, while lighter hues can create a modern, simplistic space when paired with white and lighter green shades.

-Brown is a great color to tie into a living room with natural colored coffee tables, entertainment centers, leather sofas and to apply it to your garden space to the retractable awnings, furniture or other decoration Dining rooms are also a great place to introduce shades of brown through raw wood tables and lighting fixtures made from non-conventional wicker materials.
+Brown is a great color to tie into a living room with natural colored coffee tables, entertainment centers, leather sofas and to apply it to your garden irrigation installation space to the retractable awnings, furniture or other decoration Dining rooms are also a great place to introduce shades of brown through raw wood tables and lighting fixtures made from non-conventional wicker materials.
 This helps to create a warm and comforting area where families can envision enjoying eachothers’ company.
 Adding fresh plants to the space can add to the natural feel, while mushroom colored rugs offset the darker brown hues.

 Glass Vase and/or Colored Sand will be your number one priority in arranging your faux succulents.
 Be careful not to do too much color, taking away from the plant itself, or other design elements, you can also go for the more simple approach of just using the glass vase.
 This arrangement adds to an artistic side of a potential buyer, or could be what they’re missing in their own house.
 The best part is – It won’t break the bank!
 Faux succulents are now available at multiple different locations including target.